maxbirnbacher/HorizonBackbone/README.md

 **THIS SERVICE IS DESIGNED FOR EDUCATIONAL PURPOSE ONLY!
 DO NOT USE IT FOR ILLEGAL PURPOSES!**

+***Go to the [development-microservices](https://github.com/maxbirnbacher/HorizonBackbone/tree/development-microservices) branch for a preview of the microservices version (currently in development and not ready for production).***

 The heart of the Horizon Malware Suite and used for all kinds of things.

 ## Roadmap